rccordell/s25bbb/pages/assignments/grade-contracts.md

 2. Take no more than two information overload day during the semester.
 3. Generally meet expectation regarding in-class device according to the [policies outlined in the device use rubric](/pages/policies/).
 4. Contribute all [discussion preparation commonplace book entries](/pages/assignments/commonplace-book/) except for two
-5. Complete two of six [book lab reports](/pages/assignments/book-labs/)
+5. Complete four of nine [book lab reports](/pages/assignments/book-labs/)
 6. Complete a satisfactory [(Better) Book Project](/pages/assignments/book-project/), meeting all specified deadlines without serious delays, by the end of the semester.

 ### "D" and "F" Grades